gap-system/gap/CONTRIBUTING.md

 ```
 $ git push origin fix/master/my_contrib
 ```
- * Go to GitHub and submit a pull request to `gap-git`
+ * Go to GitHub and submit a pull request to GAP

-From there you will have to wait on one of the `gap-git` committers to respond to the request.
+From there you will have to wait on one of the GAP committers to respond to the request.
-This response might be an accept or some changes/improvements/alternatives will be suggest.
+This response might be an accept or some changes/improvements/alternatives will be suggested.
 We do not guarantee that all requests will be accepted.

 ## Increasing chances of acceptance.